You are in the market for an engagement ring, or think you might be—congratulations! Here are our recommendations:

 When a diamond has been correctly cut, the diamond’s ability to reflect and refract light is greatly enhanced.

 Clarity refers to the presence, visibility, number and size of inclusions in a diamond and is graded from 'flawless' to 'included'.
 Often the inclusions are microscopic diamonds that were absorbed by the larger crystal.
 The quantity, size, colour, location, orientation, and visibility of inclusions all affect the final clarity grade of a diamond.
 Diamonds with no or few inclusions are considered particularly rare and highly valued.

 Striking a balance between these characteristics can help ensure you get the best diamond for your engagement ring.

-Do you really want a ring set with a diamond if the money you have paid for it is helping to arm a rogue government, or a militia group with a questionable human rights record?
+Do you really want a ring set with a diamond if the money you have paid for it is helping to arm a rogue government with a questionable human rights record, or a militia group?
 We thought not.
 Consider opting for a recycled antique diamond or a man-made diamond.

 If you would like to discuss a bespoke engagement ring, please email email@example.com.